portworx/px-docs/scheduler/kubernetes/install-pks-vsphere-shared.md

 * Install vSphere 6.5u1 or above.
 * Install PKS 1.1 or above.
-* On each ESXi host in the cluster, create a shared Datastore or a Datastore cluster which is dedicated for Portworx storage.
+* On each ESXi host in the cluster, create one or more shared datastore(s) which is dedicated for Portworx storage.
 Use a common prefix for the names of the datastores.
 We will be giving this prefix during Portworx installation later in this guide.
+The shared datastores can be part of a vSphere datastore cluster.
 * Ensure that following options are enabled on any PKS plan that you will use with a Portworx enabled Kubernetes cluster:
     * Enable Privileged Containers
     * Disable DenyEscalatingExec

 ## Portworx installation